Zymbit-Docs/docs/content/bootware/zbcli/imager/index.md

 Requires superuser privilege.

-Bootware® requires images in a particular format.
+Bootware requires images in a particular format.
 Use `zbcli imager` to convert images into Zymbit Image (zi) format.
 The script will prompt you for all required information.
 The Flags in the Usage below can be used to provide that information from the command line and skip prompts.

 ### Usage